pl-robotdecision/tutorials-active-inference/solutions/readme.md

 # Jupyter notebooks
 These notebooks are the solutions to the exercises.

-*Note: Braitemberg plot animation only works usign google chrome*
+*Note: Braitemberg plot animation only works launching the notebook ingoogle chrome*